How to use Conditional Formatting in Excel

 Excel Conditional Formatting Table Results Exam

 You want to highlight the extreme results.
-The best results are above the 90% mark in green and below 30% in red.
+The best results are highlighted in green if they are above 90% and in red if they are below 30%.
 How to do it?

 The conditional formatting button is at the center of the Excel ribbon.